BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Cloud backup options

 **Do's**
-- Explain what a recovery phrase is, and provide a guide how to do *safe off-line backups* BEFORE the user is exposed to the phrase or can start using the wallet
+- Explain what a recovery phrase is, and provide a guide how to do *safe offline backups* BEFORE the user is exposed to the phrase or can start using the wallet

 **Products that use this scheme**
 Most bitcoin wallets, including;